 We’ll start out at 6,000 feet in Ketchum.
 By days end, we’ll have crested 8,000 feet twice with a lot of smaller climbs in between.
 Your triumphant return will mean you’ve tacked in about 6,500 feet of climbing in nearly 100 miles.
 You deserve a drink.
 I’ll see to that for you, no doubt.

 As I’ve said, this is not a course for your featherweight road machine.
 I’m suggesting something that can handle a bump or two, something that’s got clearance for a 28c tire or bigger.
-You’ll see a lot of cyclocross bikes out there and that’s for good reason: stouter tubing, better tire clearance, more resilient wheels, more generous gear ranges (I’m sporting a SRAM 10sp Wi-Fli setup and would advise you do the same…), and a more relaxed geometry are going to be your friends on an event like this.
-If in doubt, my friends at Specialized are no stranger to bikes like this.
+You’ll see a lot of cyclocross bikes out there and that’s for good reason: stouter tubing, better tire clearance, more resilient wheels, more generous gear ranges (I’m sporting a SRAM 22sp Wi-Fli setup and would advise you do the same.), and a more relaxed geometry are going to be your friends at RPI.
+Those of you who’d be helped by an example can check out my Dirty Kanza-winning Specialized Crux.
+It got some press recently and I’ll be pretty much riding it at RPI just like I raced it at Dirty Kanza.
+Several people have had great success riding hardtail mountain bikes on skinnier tires and there were some more standard road bikes seen at the 2013 RPI.
+If in doubt, my friends at Specialized are no stranger to the bike that will work for you at RPI.
 Check out the various models from their marvy, race-ready Crux line.
 Or, if a more robust, expedition level bike appeals, check out the TriCross.
 Both will go with Rebecca’s Private Idaho like butter on biscuits.

 Download or review the Big Potato and the Small Fry routes, courtesy of our friends at Garmin Connect.
 Here also are the official ride times of the Big Potato and Small Fry ridden by The Queen of Pain herself, at (ahem) a medium pace.